Handling Raw Food

-Your pets' health should be monitored by making note of his or her stools, urination, thirst, appetite and energy level.
+Your pets' health should be monitored by making note of his or her stools, urination, thirst, appetite, and energy level.
 These signs will help you to determine the health status of your pet.
-If any of these become abnormal before, during or after switching to the raw diet, contact your veterinarian.
-During a switch from dry to raw diet, you might notice a decrease in thirst and stool size.
+If any of these become abnormal before, during, or after switching to the raw diet, contact your veterinarian.
+During a switch from a dry to a raw diet, you might notice a decrease in thirst and stool size.
 These are healthy adjustments that will gradually happen over the course of the switch.
 Lethargy, diarrhea, increased thirst and urination, and vomiting are abnormal and should be addressed with your veterinarian.

 Additionally, monitor pets when they eat whole raw bones.

 Making the switch from commercial foods to a natural diet should be done gradually and with the help of your raw food provider or a holistic veterinarian.
 It can take up to one month for your pet to fully adjust to the new diet.
 Ensure that no whole bones are fed for the first month and that dry food and raw food are fed at separate meals.

 DO Ensure all raw foods are frozen fresh and of human-grade

 DO Refrigerate all thawed raw foods and feed within 48 hours of being thawed

 DO Wash surfaces and hands as you would after handling your own meats in the kitchen

 DO Monitor your pet's stools, urine, thirst, appetite, and energy level before, during, and after the switch to raw